bennn/g-pldi-2022/RESPONSE.md

   2. Can we improve an existing strategy?

-This paper opens a third, orthogonal question (Can we combine existing strategies?) and demonstrates one useful combination.
+This paper opens a third, orthogonal question (Can we combine existing strategies?) and kicks off the search with one useful combination.

 #### Review #439A